-Example 1: The dimensions of a wardrobe are x5 units, y3 units, and x8 units.
+Example 1: The dimensions of a wardrobe are given in terms of exponents such as x5 units, y3 units, and x8 units.
 Find its volume.

 Example 2: In a forest, each tree has about 57 leaves and there are about 53 trees in the forest.
-Find the total number of leaves.
+Find the total number of leaves in terms of exponents.

 The number of trees in the forest = 53 and the number of leaves in each tree = 57.
-The total number of leaves are: 53 × 57 = 510 (because am × an = a(m+n)).
+The total number of leaves are: 53 × 57 = 510 (using exponents formula = am × an = a(m+n)).
 Therefore, the total number of leaves is 510.

 FAQs on Exponents

 Laws of exponents are some rules that we use to do calculations involving exponents.
 These rules help us to calculate quickly.
-Laws of exponents are given below:
+Laws of exponents or few important properties of exponents are listed below:

 - am × an = am+n